Pothulapati/website/content/pages/about.md

 Hey!
 My Name is Tarun Pothulapati, Currently, I work at [DragonflyDB](https://www.dragonflydb.io), where I work on deployments of Dragonfly specifically the [Managed Offering](https://www.dragonflydb.io/cloud).

-Before this, I was in the self-hosted team of [Gitpod](https://www.gitpod.io), where I worked on making Gitpod self-hosted and some other things possible.
+Before this, I was in the self-hosted team of [Gitpod](https://www.gitpod.io).

 And before that, I was a maintainer of [Linkerd](https://www.linkerd.io) working at [Buoyant](https://buoyant.io).